okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/ios/createproject.md

 Launch Xcode and create a new iOS app project using SwiftUI for the interface and Swift for the language.

 > **Note:** The sample code uses SwiftUI features that are available in iOS 14 and the async/await feature of iOS 15.
-Use the completion handler version of the async/await functions to add compatibility with iOS 14 and later.
+Use the completion handler versions of the async/await functions to enable the sample to run on iOS 14 and later.
+For information on the minimum iOS version supported by the current SDK, see [the support section of the README](https://github.com/okta/okta-mobile-swift#support-policy).

 #### Add the UI